galaxyproject/galaxy_mentor_network/content/faq.md

 ### How can I become a Gmentee?

-You are expected to fill the [application](#) telling us what you would like to achieve through the Gmentoring process.
+You are expected to fill the [application](#) telling us what you would like to achieve through the mentoring process.
 A quick review will be done by the network manager before sending it to the pool of Gmentors.
 Then the selection will be made by Gmentors based on your needed/required skills and experience.

 Meanwhile, if no Gmentors selected you because they didn’t seem to be the best person for you, the network manager will encourage you to seek help by asking questions in the Help Forum and Matrix channels.
 You will be notified immediately you're matched with a Gmentor.

 ### As a Gmentee how much time do I need to dedicate?

-We provide a flexible Gmentoring programme, where you and your Gmentor can directly arrange how often you will be in touch.
+We provide a flexible mentoring programme, where you and your Gmentor can directly arrange how often you will be in touch.
 So, it is really up to you and your Gmentor, your availability of time and energy to make the most out of this experience.
 A minimum of 30 minutes every 2 weeks is required, we recommend that our participants dedicate a total of 2 to 3 hours to their communication on a monthly basis.

 ### How do I meet my Gmentor?